Accelerate your biologic drug development with Praesto®

 As a privately-owned family business, we do not report financials to the market, but we do feel it’s important to provide regular business updates to our customers and business partners.
 As such, we have done this at regular 6-month intervals since 2017.

-As the first half of 2020 draws to a close, I wanted to provide you with the latest business update for the Agarose Chromatography division of Purolite Life Sciences.
+As the first half of 2020 draws to a close, I wanted to provide you with the latest business update for the Agarose Chromatography business of Purolite.

 INNOVATION COMMITMENT AND GROWTH PLAN